-Willis Towers Watson's, communication consultant of the PetroSA Retirement Fund, has however submitted all of the presentations in electronic format via video tutorials.
+As highlighted in previous newsletters, Willis Towers Watson, the communication consultant of the PetroSA Retirement Fund, has submitted all retirement planning and member presentations (2020) in electronic format via video tutorials.
 This will allow members to download and access all the modules in their own time.

-The electronic presentations (two member feedback & information modules and five retirement planning modules) can be accessed either via the PetroSA Retirement Fund website at www.petrosaretirementfund.co.za (access modules by using password "retirement") - see diagram below which shows where on the website they can be found.
+The electronic presentations can be accessed either via the PetroSA Retirement Fund website at www.petrosaretirementfund.co.za (access modules by using password "retirement") - see diagram below which shows where on the website they can be found.